 The proposed rezone would make this site conform to the future land use map that was adopted by City Council in 2019.
-City staff reviewed the proposal against the rezone criteria and recommends approval.
+City staff reviewed the proposal against the rezone criteria.

 7. The reclassification will promote the general health, safety, and welfare of the community.